cayesoneira/miniTRASGO-documentation/docs/software.md

 ## Session 1:

 ## Measuring 101:
+In `tmux attach -t 0`:
+1. In the ??? window, we go to ~/bin/HV and execute `hv -b <bus: we set 0> -I <Ilim value: usually 1> -V <Vset value: in kV> -on`
+2. In the 1.DAQControl window, we go to ~/trbsoft/userscripts/trb$ and execute `./startDAQ`
+3. In the 2.DABC window, we go to ~/trbsoft/userscripts/trb$ and execute `./startRun.sh`

 ## The content of the computer:
 /home/rpcuser
 - /bin
     - /HV
         - hv: used to ramp up the High Voltage.
     - /flowmeter
         - GetData
         - GetFlow
 - /gate ???
 - /hlds (empty???)
 - /linux
 - /logs: includes all the info taken by the high voltage and *climate* sensors. **What is that rates_ file??**.
 All the current data is here.
     -/done: all the full log files will be put here.
 - ./lst.sh: is a ls WTF?
 - /mnt: EMPTY
 - /perl5: ???
 - /pythonscripts: only has one .py and I do not think it is very important.
 - /trbsoft: Trigger and Readout Board software

 `CTRL + C` to stop the DAQ process.